 After graduating from University High in Greeley, Kim Eaton spent four years at the University of New Mexico, whetting her appetite for a career on the LPGA Tour.
 A remarkably strong force in Colorado women’s golf in the late ‘70s, Kim won the 1977 CWGA Junior Match Play title and the 1978 and 1979 CWGA Stroke Play Championships, and was a quarterfinalist in the 1978 Broadmoor Ladies’ Invitational, medalist and quarterfinalist in the Pacific Northwest Championship and low sectional qualifier for the 1978 U.S. Amateur.

-Kim turned professional in 1981, joined the LPGA Teaching Division and played the Futures Tour, winning the LPGA Western Sectional Teaching Division Championship in 1982.
-The next year, she qualified for the U.S. Women's Open in Tulsa, where she made the cut.
-She also qualified for the U.S. Women's Open as an amateur in 1981.
+Eaton turned professional in 1981, joined the LPGA Teaching Division and played the Futures Tour, winning the LPGA Western Sectional Teaching Division Championship in 1982.
+The next year, she qualified for the U.S. Women’s Open in Tulsa, where she made the cut.
+She also qualified for the U.S. Women’s Open as an amateur in 1981.

-Kim served as a teaching professional and assistant pro at several spots before returning to Greeley in 1987 to become a police officer and regain her amateur golfing status.
+She served as a teaching professional and assistant pro at several spots before returning to Greeley in 1987 to become a police officer and regain her amateur golfing status.
 She was a police officer in the City of Evans from 1994 to 2007 and a very busy amateur golfer again, playing out of Greeley Country Club.
 In 1992, she collected a third CWGA Stroke Play championship.

-Kim is a past executive director of the Colorado Golf Hall of Fame.
+A Hall of Famer through and through, Eaton is a past executive director of the Colorado Golf Hall of Fame.